thephpleague/plates/README.md

 ## Escape extension

 The escape extension comes packaged with Plates and is enabled by default.
-It provides two shortcuts to the `htmlentities()` function.
+Escaping is a form of [data filtering](http://www.phptherightway.com/#data_filtering) which sanitizes unsafe, user supplied input prior to outputting it as HTML.
+Plates provides two shortcuts to the `htmlspecialchars($string, ENT_QUOTES | ENT_SUBSTITUTE, 'UTF-8')` function.

 ```php
 <?=$this->escape($this->var)?>
 <?=$this->e($this->var)?>
 ```

+### Warning about escaping variables

+Probably the biggest issue with native PHP templates is the inability to auto-escape variables.
+Template languages like Twig and Smarty can identify "echoed" variables during a parsing stage and then auto-escape them.
+This cannot be done in native PHP as the language does not offer overloading functionality for it's output functions (ie. `print` and `echo`).

+Don't worry, all hope is not lost.
+Escaping can still be done safely, it just means you are responsible for manually escaping each variable on output.
+Consider creating a snippet for one of the above, built-in escaping functions to make this process easier.

 ## Batch extension